The Vital Force – What It Is and What It Does

-- Substances, when tested on healthy people, produce symptoms.
+- Substances tested on healthy individuals can produce symptoms.

-- Remedies can be prescribed as either crude chemicals or in a potentised, sub-molecular form, which is free of chemicals and their side effects.
+- Remedies can be prescribed as crude chemicals or potentized, sub-molecular forms devoid of side effects.

-All living things have an integrated? force that maintains and directs life.
-This is true whether that living thing is human, plant, or animal.
-This force is a form of energy that underpins all biophysical and biochemical processes, and separates living from non-living matter.
-Throughout history, this spark has had many names and been described in many ways.
-In the English-speaking world it has been called the innate intelligence, life principle, life force, vitality, dynamis, regulatory force, or vital energy.
-In other cultures it has been known as qi, chi, or prana.
+All living beings possess an intrinsic force that sustains and directs life.
+This force is a form of energy responsible for all biophysical and biochemical processes, distinguishing living from non-living matter.
+It has been referred to as innate intelligence, life principle, life force, vitality, dynamis, regulatory force, or vital energy in English.
+In other cultures, it is known as qi, chi, or prana.
 Hahnemann, the founder of homeopathy, called it the Vital Force.

 The Vital Force and Disease

-When a plant or animal is diseased, or when we become unwell, we often look to the symptoms as the cause of the problem.
-In reality, symptoms are only the secondary changes- products of a deeper disturbance.
-Apart from injury, the symptoms of disease and ill-health can only occur when there has been a disruption to the energetic Vital Force.
-This disruption can occur from psychic (mental rather than physical) shocks such as deep grief, prolonged anxiety, terror, disappointment, or even extreme joy.
-Physical shocks can come from infectious diseases, exposure to the elements, trauma, malnutrition, extreme exertion, and so on.
+When a plant or animal is diseased or a person falls ill, symptoms are often considered the root of the problem.
+In reality, symptoms are secondary changes resulting from a deeper disturbance.
+Apart from injuries, disease and ill-health symptoms stem from an energetic disruption to the Vital Force.
+Psychic shocks, like deep grief, prolonged anxiety, terror, disappointment, or extreme joy, can cause this disruption.
+Physical shocks can result from infectious diseases, elemental exposure, trauma, malnutrition, or extreme exertion.

 - Homeopathy: an Introduction